ahampriyanshu/ahampriyanshu.github.io/_tutorials/mermaid-js-installation-cheatsheet.md

 ---
 title: "Installing and using MermaidJS"
 author: Priyanshu Tiwari
-excerpt: Installing mermaid in a jekyll site and generating data structures through it.
+excerpt: Installing mermaid in a Jekyll site and generating data structures through it.
 mermaid: true
 image:
   thumbnail: /images/tutorials/mermaid.png